LeanneCodes/GinTopia_NEW/README.md

 * Create a script so that only a certain number of people can book a class at any given date, to reduce large classes.

+* Timeslots that are in the past will be greyed out, so a user would not be able to book a class on the day that has already started/finished.

 * Users will be able to select multiple bookings to delete in one go.

 ## Testing